iguanodon-ai/SO-extract-db/data-structure.md

 Time data available.

 **NB**:
-1. This is an str
+1. This is a str
 2. When the year ends in `00`, such as `1800`, this means "19th-Century" or "the years that started in 1800"

 ###  `examples` (examples)